Overview

 - Inflammation of the cornea (keratitis)

-Your doctor may prescribe erythromycin eye ointment in the packaging of 1g of 0.5% or 3g of 0.5% for treating eye infections.
+Your doctor may prescribe erythromycin eye ointment in a package of 1g of 0.5% or 3g of 0.5% for treating eye infections.
 When applied topically, the ointment helps eradicate infection in the eye area.
 Because of its effectiveness, doctors frequently prescribe it for both pediatric and adult patients.
 When applied directly to the infected eye, the ointment’s antimicrobial and analgesic effects help alleviate the symptoms.

 How to apply Erythromycin ophthalmic ointment?

 If your doctor prescribes erythromycin ophthalmic ointment, use it exactly as directed.
-Generally how to use the ointment is shared below.
+Generally, the instructions for using the ointment are shared below.

 - Before applying the ointment or touching your eyes, wash your hands thoroughly with soap and water.
 This reduces the chance of foreign bacteria contaminating the eye.